Harry Crosby: Legacy

-Crosby as a poet was never more than a minor literary figure while he lived, and was remembered more for his scandalous suicide over his creative efforts.
+Crosby as a poet was never more than a minor literary figure while he lived, and was remembered more for his scandalous suicide than his creative efforts.
 He has greater importance as a co-founder of the Black Sun Press, which Caresse continued to operate after his death.
 She also established, with Jacques Porel, a side venture, Crosby Continental Editions, that published paperback books by Ernest Hemingway, William Faulkner, and Dorothy Parker, among others.
 The paperback books did not sell well, and Crosby Continental closed in 1933.
 The Black Sun Press, however, continued publishing into the 1950s.
 The Black Sun Press produced finely crafted books in small editions, including works by, among others, D. H. Lawrence, Archibald MacLeish, James Joyce, Kay Boyle, and Hart Crane.

 Crosby's friend Crane committed suicide less than two years later.
 Malcolm Cowley, whom Crosby had published, wrote in his 1934 book Exile's Return, that the death of "Harry Crosby becomes a symbol" of the rise and fall of the Jazz Age.
 He recited the excesses typified by Crosby's extravagant lifestyle as evidence of the shallowness of society during that era.
 When he edited and reissued the book in 1951, he softened his opinion of Crosby somewhat.
 "I had written at length about the life of Harry Crosby, who I scarcely know," he wrote, "in order to avoid discussing the more recent death of Hart Crane, whom I know so well that I couldn't bear to write about him."

-In 1931, Caresse also published Torchbearer, a collection of his poetry with an afterword by Ezra Pound, and Aphrodite in Flight, a 75-paragraph-long prose-poem and how-to manual for lovers that compared making love to a woman to flying planes.
+In 1931, Caresse also published Torchbearer, a collection of Crosby's poetry with an afterword by Ezra Pound, and Aphrodite in Flight, a 75-paragraph-long prose-poem and how-to manual for lovers that compared making love to a woman to flying planes.
 Caresse published a boxed set of Crosby's work titled Collected Poems of Harry Crosby containing Chariot of the Sun with D. H. Lawrence's introduction, Transit of Venus with T. S. Eliot's introduction, Sleeping Together with Stuart Gilbert's introduction, and Torchbearer in 1931.
 It was hand-set in dorique type; only 50 copies were printed.